saidvandeklundert/aws-python/README.md

 ### Clients:

 ```
 Clients provide a low-level interface to AWS whose methods map close to 1:1 with service APIs.
 All service operations are supported by clients.
-Clients are generated from a JSON service definition file.
+Clients are generated from a JSON service definition file that is maintained by AWS.
 ```

 Creating a client can be done as follows: